Letdown2491/waypoint-gtk/README.md

 Available actions:
 - **Browse**: Opens the snapshot directory in your file manager
+- **Verify**: Check snapshot integrity with btrfs subvolume verification
+  - Validates all subvolumes in the snapshot
+  - Reports any errors or warnings
+  - Helps identify corrupted or incomplete snapshots
 - **Restore**: One-click system rollback
+  - Shows preview of package changes before restoring
   - Creates automatic backup before restoring
   - Updates Btrfs default subvolume
   - Prompts for reboot